MVNU honors Class of 2022

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education both in-seat and online to more than 2,100 students from 42 states and nine foreign countries.

-posted 10 months agoMVNU celebrates 540 graduates during in-person commencement
+posted about 1 year agoMVNU celebrates 540 graduates during in-person commencement

-posted almost 2 years agoMVNU honoring graduates with in-person commencement
+posted about 2 years agoMVNU honoring graduates with in-person commencement

-posted almost 2 years agoSpaulding addresses 2020 commencement
+posted about 2 years agoSpaulding addresses 2020 commencement

 posted about 3 years ago